Astronomers Proposal Tool (APT)

 The Astronomers Proposal Tool (APT) has been in use as an observation planning tool for HST and JWST; it now includes options for the Roman Space Telescope.
 APT is a stand-alone GUI-based software package used by proposers to write, validate, and submit observing programs.
 APT runs on your local machine, but accesses various tools and databases over the internet for performing certain tasks.

-In most of the fields in the APT graphical interface, you choose a keyword or parameter APT Value Field value in a list from a pull-down menu, or check a box.
-In a few other fields you enter free text in the field using the formats specified in this document.
-If you haven’t selected or entered a APT Value Field value then required items are marked with a APT Error red X icon.
-Also, for many of the keywords, a ToolTips message will appear when you place your pointer on the keyword: APT Value Field value area.
+In most of the parameter fields in the APT graphical interface, you choose a legal value from a list in a pull-down menu (or check a box).
+In a few other parameter fields you enter a free text value in the field using the formats specified in this document.
+If you haven’t selected or entered a legal value or value then required parameter fields are marked with a red X icon.

 Figure for Program Information